SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/debug.md

 ## How do I enabling debugging directly in the config files?

-You can set the same logging parameters directly in the Web.config in <Diagnostics> section.
+You can set the same logging parameters directly in the Web.config in `<Diagnostics>` section.

-See Netserver Diagnostics section below.
+More about Netserver Diagnostics below.

 ## NetServer start-up and performance